zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 ![Overview Diagram](asset/overview.png)

-The Flask server defines two endpoints accessable if the session key is stored in a cookie.
+The Flask server defines two endpoints accessible if the session key is stored in a cookie.
 If this session is not found, the server redirects the user to the Zeeguu login page.

 The root endpoint simply delivers the articles.html page on a valid GET request.
-This page defines all styles and structure of the articles listing and the subscription menu, but all functionality is implemented by the package which it invokes.
-The subscription package make use of the Cache class in order to store article listings locally, but Caching is not specific to this package.
+This page defines all styles and structure of the articles listing and the subscription menu, while all the functionality is implemented by the package which it invokes.
+The subscription package makes use of the Cache class in order to store article listings locally, but Caching is not specific to this package.

 The **/article** endpoint takes as its arguments the article that the user decides to read, processes the article, and then delivers it included with the article.html page on a valid GET request.
-This page defines all styles and structure of the article listing but again all functionality (like tap-and-translate) is implemented by the package which it invokes.
+This page defines all styles and structure of the article listing, while all the functionality (like tap-and-translate) is implemented by the package which it invokes.

-Both packages share a need to contact the Zeeguu API once in a while, and thus this functionality has been abstracted into a common class: `ZeeguuRequests`.
+Both packages share a need to contact the Zeeguu API upon specific data requests.
+Thus the functionality that provides the system with that ability, has been abstracted into a common class: `ZeeguuRequests`.

 ## In more detail
 ### Subscription
 ![Subscription UML](asset/subscription.png)

-The subscription package allows for modifying the users feeds and listing the available articles for the feeds the user is currently subscribed to.
+The subscription package allows for modifying the user's feeds and listing the available articles for the feeds the user is currently subscribed to.
 The **LanguageMenu** class retrieves the available languages and requests FeedSubscriber  to update the list of available subscriptions whenever a particular language is selected. **FeedSubscriber** thus retrieves feed options and allows for subscribing to those feeds.
 Subscribing to a feed notifies SubscriptionList. **SubscriptionList** manages the list of all currently subscribed-to feeds and allows for removing a feed from that list.
 It uses the **Notifier** in order to inform the user of subscription problems (such as a failure to subscribe).
 A change to this class calls for a change to the ArticleList.
 This happens by firing an Event that ArticleList listenes to, with the changed data appended to the detail attribute of the Event. **ArticleList** manages a list of all possible articles to read, and uses the **Cache** class to do this efficiently.
 When there are no feeds to render article links for, is calls for the NoFeedTour object to show.
 The **NoFeedTour** class allows for showing a webpage styling that motivates the user to subscribe to more feeds.

 ### Translation
 ![Translation UML](asset/translation.png)

 The translation package allows for translating context that is wrapped with the custom html tags ('zeeguu').
 The translation is the result of **Translator** interfacing with the Zeeguu API via the **ZeeguuRequests**.
 The **AlterMenu** serves as a display for the available alternative translations from a request.
-It has the functionality to update the currently set (visible) translation. **Notifier** informs the user whenever alternative translations are unavailable.
-Context subject for translation is also available for text to speech functionality.
-This is achieved with the **Speaker** class, which contains a dynamic utterance object, for which parameters such as language and text are supplied upon text to speech request.
+It has the functionality to update the currently set (visible) translation.
+Moreover, it gives the user the possibility to suggest his own version of translation.
+The context, subject for translation, is also available for text to speech functionality.
+This is achieved with the **Speaker** class, which contains uses an utterance object, for which parameters such as language and text are supplied upon text to speech request.
+The **UndoStack** provides undo functionality to the reading page, reflected onto the translated words.
+It is used to save the state of the content page and the changes made to it onto a stack, from which the previous state can then be retrieved and set up.

 ### ZeeguuRequests
 ![Subscription UML](asset/ZeeguuRequests.png)